FOR IMMEDIATE RELEASE

 Curated by Andrea Teschke

-Maria Lassnig was born in Carinthia, Austria.
-She studied at the Akademie der Bildenden Kuenste in Vienna.
-After several stays in Paris in the 1950s and a 12-year residence in New York, she returned to Vienna in 1980 and represented Austria that same year at the Biennale di Venezia.
-Even though she never considered herself part of a feminist circle, one entire generation of women artists is indebted to her, allowing for radically subjective if diverse vocabularies through the representation of the body.
+Maria Lassnig was born in Carinthia, Austria in 1919.
+She studied at the Akademie der Bildenden Künste in Vienna.
+After several stays in Paris in the 1950s and a 12-year residency in New York, she returned to Vienna in 1980 and represented Austria that same year at the Biennale di Venezia.
+Maria Lassnig received the renowned Max Beckmann award in 2004.

 This catalogue was published on the occasion of the exhibition Maria Lassnig, at Serpentine Gallery, London, April 25 – June 8, 2008

 © 2008 König Book, Serpentine Gallery, London, Maria Lassing and the authors.